Old Aramaic

 Old Aramaic refers to the earliest stage of the Aramaic language, known from the Aramaic inscriptions discovered since the 19th century.

-Emerging as the language of the city-states of the Arameans in the Levant in the Early Iron Age, Old Aramaic was adopted as a lingua franca, and in this role was inherited for official use by the Achaemenid Empire during classical antiquity.
+Emerging as the language of the city-states of the Arameans in the Fertile Crescent in the Early Iron Age, Old Aramaic was adopted as a lingua franca, and in this role was inherited for official use by the Achaemenid Empire during classical antiquity.
 After the fall of the Achaemenid Empire, local vernaculars became increasingly prominent, fanning the divergence of an Aramaic dialect continuum and the development of differing written standards.

-The language is considered to have given way to Middle Aramaic by the 3rd century (a conventional date is the rise of the Sasanian Empire in 224 AD).
+The language is considered to have given way to Middle Aramaic by the 3rd century (a conventional date is the rise of the Sasanian Empire in 224 CE).

 Ancient Aramaic

 "Ancient Aramaic" refers to the earliest known period of the language, from its origin until it becomes the lingua franca of the Fertile Crescent and Bahrain.
-It was the language of the Aramaean city-states of Damascus, Hamath and Arpad.
+It was the language of the Aramaean city-states of Damascus, Guzana, Hamath and Arpad (all in modern-day Syria).
 Distinctive royal inscriptions at Sam'al have been interpreted by some scholars as a distinctive variant of Old Aramaic, by others as an independent but closely related Samalian language.

 There are inscriptions that evidence the earliest use of the language, dating from the 10th century BCE.
 The inscriptions are mostly diplomatic documents between Aramaean city-states.
 The alphabet of Aramaic then seems to be based on the Phoenician alphabet, and there is a unity in the written language.
 It seems that in time, a more refined alphabet, suited to the needs of the language, began to develop from this in the eastern regions of Aram.
 The dominance of the Neo-Assyrian Empire under Tiglath-Pileser III over Aram-Damascus in the middle of the 8th century led to the establishment of Aramaic as a lingua franca of the empire, rather than it being eclipsed by Akkadian.

 From 700 BCE, the language began to spread in all directions but lost much of its homogeneity.
 Different dialects emerged in Assyria, Babylonia, the Levant and Egypt.
 However, the Akkadian-influenced Aramaic of Assyria, and then Babylon, started to come to the fore.
 As described in 2 Kings 18:26, envoys of Hezekiah, king of Judah, ask to negotiate with Assyrian military commanders in Aramaic so that the common people would not understand.
 Around 600 BCE, Adon, a Canaanite king, used Aramaic to write to the Egyptian Pharaoh.

 The first Old Aramaic inscription found in Europe, but originally from (Ptolemaic?)
 Egypt, is the Carpentras Stela, published by Rigord in 1704.